Glacier growing: Background

 In the high Himalaya water is the limiting factor for agriculture and many farmers experience scarcity of water in late autumn - a period critical to the maturation of crops.
 Farmers living in watersheds without glaciers are especially vulnerable since they largely depend on snow melt for irrigation, in contrast to other areas where glaciers are a reliable source of water.
 In such communities glacier grafting is often attempted as a means to encourage the growth of new glaciers and thus ensure the existence of water resources.

 Procedures

 The first step involves looking for a suitable location to glacier growing.
 The preferred terrain, according to glacier growers in Baltistan and Gilgit, is in shadowed scree-slopes overlooked by steep headwalls.
-Commonly the sites are located between 4,000-5,000 metres above sea level.
+Commonly the sites are located between 4,000 and 5,000 metres above sea level.
 Such locations are susceptible to snowfall and avalanches during winter and spring, creating an environment conducive to the accumulation of ice.

 Ice is transported in baskets of woven willow twigs by teams of two and two, who take turns to carry the baskets.
 This usually involves ascents from lower lying valleys (around 2,000-3,000 metres above sea level) up to the site selected for the glacier growing.

 Similar efforts are being carried out by the noted engineer Chewang Norphel, in the adjacent Ladakh region.